-As detailed in previous papers \cite{7,8}, common environmental interactions are strong enough to suppress matter oscillations between adjacent branes.
-This can be easily checked by considering Eq. (\ref{9}) showing that if $\omega \neq \eta $ then $P(t)$ decreases as $\eta $ increases in comparison to $\Omega _p$.
-Based on the fact that no such oscillations has been observed so far, we can expect that the ratio $\Omega _p/\eta $ is usually very small.
-Therefore, any experiment seeking for such oscillations should focus on the quest of resonant responses (i.e. when $ \omega =\eta $) in order to avoid the environmental confinement.
+As detailed in previous papers \cite{8,9}, usual environmental interactions are strong enough to suppress matter oscillations between adjacent branes.
+This can be easily checked by considering Eq. (\ref{9}) showing that if $ \omega \neq \eta $ then $P(t)$ decreases as $\eta $ increases in comparison to $\Omega _p$.
+Based on the fact that no such oscillations have been observed so far, we can expect that the ratio $\Omega _p/\eta $ is usually very small.
+Therefore, any experiment seeking for such oscillations should focus on the quest of resonant responses (i.e. when $\omega =\eta $) in order to avoid the environmental confinement.

-Next, if one considers an experiment involving a set of particles with strong collisional dynamics, collisions are likely to occur so frequently that coherent oscillatory behavior cannot develop.
-From the point of view of a single particle, each collision resets the probability of transfer according to a quantum Zeno like effect.
-This oscillation damping is also expected to increase dramatically with temperature and quickly fluctuating ambient fields (radiations and Earth's magnetic field for instance).
+Next, if one considers an experiment involving a set of particles with strong collisional dynamics, any coherent oscillatory behavior would probably be inhibited.
+From the point of view of a single particle, each collision resets the probability of transfer according to a quantum Zeno-like effect.
+This oscillation damping is also expected to increase dramatically with temperature.

 Note that the same environmental effects are responsible for the negligible role of $\mathbf{H}_c$, which cannot be artificially enhanced by contrast to $\mathbf{H}_{cm}$.